mjmeilahn/react-projects/README.md

 # React Projects
 One repo that contains a list of my React pet projects.

-1. Basics (React 17+) - Exploring basic Class vs. Functional Components.
-Importing components, passing JS, dynamic classNames.
-No look at state management yet, static components.
+1. Basics (React 17+) - Exploring basic functional Components.
+Importing components, passing props, dynamic classNames.
+No look at state management yet, purely static components.

 2. Reactive State Management - Local Component State Communication from Child to Parent.
 Two-Way Binding.
-Difference between individual vs. multiple set-state functions.
+Difference between individual vs. multiple set-state functions, conditional filtering of arrays and components.
 Basic intro to Hooks with "useState" and how components can become Functional with Hooks.

 3. ARCHIVED.
 FishInventory - REACT + FIREBASE - This app uses authentication to log into your real-time Firebase data using a GitHub account, in order to persist unique data.
 Application state is updated on a parent component, passes unidirectional data flow into its child components.
 You can adjust inventory in your shop - Firebase passes real-time data to the store and prevents customers from having SOLD OUT items in their cart.
 There is no Checkout or Payment steps included in this demonstration.